-The school’s principal Damasus Jowan said he felt proud of the progresses the students made and asked to look for solution.
+The school’s principal, Damasus Jowan, said he felt proud of the progresses the students made and asked to look for solutions.

 “How could parents want teachers to have all the responsibilities?
-The duties of the teachers have limit, please do not throw the blame at us,” he said.
+The duties of the teachers have limits, please do not throw the blame at us,” he said.

-After exchanging arguments, both the User Committee and the teachers concluded that the problem lied in the children who have troubles in receiving the lessons.
+After exchanging arguments, both the User Committee and the teachers concluded that the problem was because the children had trouble receiving the lessons.
 Pansbert from KIAT Guru, who initially let both parties resolved their own arguments, immediately chimed in, saying that a blame game, particularly on students would not solve the more pressing issue at hand.

 “If the results are not satisfactory, let’s create solution beyond what we have agreed on,” he said.

 KIAT Guru empowers communities to hold teachers accountable by agreeing to prioritize five to eight bottom-up service indicators to improve the student learning environment.
 In some pilot schools, community empowerment is combined with pay for performance as part of teacher’s income, based either on the KPL’s verification of teachers’ presence, or the KPL’s score on teacher’s service performance.
 Comprising nine members – six parents of students and three community figures, KPL members are elected by the parents and community members.

 The members take turn to come to school and monitor the teaching and learning process.
 A KPL member in Nggilat Village, Maria Fransiska Di, said there are three methods of evaluating the teachers: direct monitoring at school, document checking and interview with students.